x676f64/secureum-mind_map/content/8. Audit Findings 201/Improve inline documentation and test coverage.md

 # 114 - [Improve inline documentation and test coverage](./Improve%20inline%20documentation%20and%20test%20coverage.md)

-Improve inline documentation and test coverage The source-units hardly contain any inline documentation which makes it hard to reason about methods and how they are supposed to be used.
+The source-units hardly contain any inline documentation which makes it hard to reason about methods and how they are supposed to be used.

 Additionally, test-coverage seems to be limited.